-The figure below shows the observed hooking rates in the preliminary database.
+Figure 1 shows the observed hooking rates in the preliminary database.
 These data have not been subject to strict quality controls yet, and should be treated as provisional.
 The most important feature is the consistency of the results across countries and fleets.
-For most fleets there are data for only one season, but in few cases there are data for two seasons.
-The case with most data points is the Ecuadorian TBS fishery .
-As this was the first observation of inter-annual variability it was especially interesting.
-Figure 1 shows a very large inter-annual variability for the Ecuadorian fisheries: the rates in the second season were several times higher than in the first one.
+For most fleets there are data for only one year, but in few cases there are data for two years.
+The case with most data points is the Ecuadorian TBS fishery, which shows a very large inter-annual variability: the rates in 2005 (Y2) were several times higher than in 2004 (Y1).
 It is extremely unlikely that this reflects a change in turtle abundance, so the increase is probably a reflection of changes in fishing grounds or in other variables that we are investigating.
 It is evident that we need a significant series of annual estimates to produce a solid idea of the average levels of mortality.
 The rates increased for both J and circle hooks, but the difference between hooking rates is even larger in 2005 than in 2004.
-While in 2004 (Y1) the 16/0 circle hooks caught around 40% fewer turtles than the J hooks, in 2005 (Y2) the reduction was around 60%, with a sample size that was almost three times greater than in 2004.
+While in 2004 the 16/0 circle hooks caught around 40% fewer turtles than the J hooks, in 2005 the reduction was around 60%, with a sample size that was almost three times greater than in 2004.